-- 1. Supplemental educational programs - 2.
-Food bank and meal programs (National School Lunch Program, Backpack Meal Program, Summer Lunch Program). - 3.
-Local service organizations including the Salvation Army and Angel Tree - 4.
-Medical services: Jersey County Health Department - 5.
-Family Shelters: Contact your child's school for a list of available of emergency shelters
+- 1) Educational organizations and school. - 2) Food bank and meal programs. - 3) Local service organizations: that include the Salvation Army and Angel Tree. - 4) Medical services: Jersey County Health Department - 5) Family Shelters: the school will have a list available of emergency shelters if requested